g4m817/llm-instruction-adherence/README.md

 # Tripwire for System-Instruction Adherence
 ## Note From the Author
-> **This repo was heavily inspired by *Attention Tracker* (Montasser & Zou, 2023).
+> **This repo was heavily inspired by [Attention Tracker: Detecting Prompt Injection Attacks in LLMs (Hung, Ko, Rawat, Chung, Hsu, and Chen, 2024)](https://arxiv.org/html/2411.00348v1).
 You could think of it as a simplified, hobbyist spin: it uses some different  embedding-based features, a narrower scope (“don’t say X” instruction adherence), and swaps their detection approach for a lightweight scoring + gating heuristic.
 It’s absolutely not novel research, and I probably goofed up parts of the testing.
 That said, I wanted to share it as a weekend project for others curious about instruction adherence tripwires at inference time.**
 >
 > **TL;DR**: This repo experiments with a super-lightweight, inference-time heuristic that watches a single forward pass (attentions + hidden states) and *tries* to block/flag responses that drift away from a very strict **system instruction**.
 It’s **not** likely to ever be a useful mitigation at scale.
 >